2011 Turkish Super Cup: Background

 This was to be the 7th overall national super cup matchup between the teams since 1966, and the 3rd matchup since 2006, when the cup was rebranded as TFF Süper Kupa.
 Fenerbahçe won in 2007 and 2009 against Beşiktaş, while Beşiktaş has yet to win their 2nd TFF Süper Kupa since their victory in the inaugural tournament.
 Also, both teams created a pattern, playing against each other in every other odd year.

 Path to the final

 Fenerbahçe were champions by 26 wins, 4 draws and 4 losses, collecting 82 points overall.
 They were trailed by Trabzonspor, which collected the same number of points but came second due to head-to-head record.
 This also meant setting a new national record for Fenerbahçe, as they grabbed their record 18th title.

 On the other hand, Beşiktaş finished fifth in the Süper Lig, but were more successful in the domestic cup.
 They won the playoff round against Mersin İdmanyurdu, and won the group stage by three wins and one loss.
 They eliminated quarter finalists Gaziantep B.B. and semi finalists Gaziantepspor.
 Beşiktaş won their ninth cup by a decisive penalty shootout against first time finalists İstanbul B.B.

+Request for the match to be played

+On 18 December 2023, Fenerbahçe president Ali Koç visited the newly elected Beşiktaş president Hasan Arat at Tüpraş Stadium.
+They announced that they would apply for the 2011 Super Cup to be played.